angrybacon/doomsday-wiki/markdown/articles/2020/03/12/a-pretty-mean-deck.md

 If this seems to be your jam then look no further.
 The Doomsday wiki is designed to be the primary resource on any variants of the deck.
-The lack of contemperaneous content is due to a lot of format and deck change in a small amount of time and not a lot of willing authors to write things!
+The lack of contemperaneous content is due to a lot of format and deck changes in a small amount of time and not a lot of willing authors to write things!
 As this is a community run project we are always welcoming of new submissions whether it is articles, puzzles or chapter pages.